msqiu/Geomatics-Engineering/Remote sensing/Remote sensing.md

 #### general remarks
   * the energy of the EM wave is proportional to frequency: $E = h*f$, long wave MW have far less energy than visible light
-  * interaction of EM wave with molecules分子
+  * interaction of EM wave with molecules
     * optical domain/ infrared (VIS, NIR-FIR): in particular sensitive to chemical object structure
     * thermal radiance TIR热辐射: localize natural and anthropogenic heat sources
     * microwave domain MW: sensitive to conductivity, roughness, morphology